In 1975, rap was not exactly a thing.

 None of that matters to playwright Qui Nguyen.
 In his rollicking and irreverent comedy “Vietgone,” which has its official opening on at the American Conservatory Theatre on Wednesday, March 7th, Nguyen brings forth a play that chops down every convention and rule of time and space, turning it on its head.

 The story follows the characters Quang and Tong, who may or not be the playwright’s parents.
 They meet in a refugee camp in America after the 1975 fall of Saigon, where they are supposed to start new lives now that their old ones in Vietnam are no more.
 The United States is not at all what they thought it would be, because, well, witnessing beauty everywhere is not exactly what happens when they are stuck in that camp in rural Arkansas.
-But love begins to bloom after both have suffered significant losses, and Quang and Tong head out on a kick ass road trip which explores the vastness of the good ol’ US of A. What ensues on that road trip is wild, wacky, cussy and hugely rappy, filled with a bevy of colorful and memorable characters, played by an ensemble of three.
+But love begins to bloom after both have suffered significant losses, and Quang heads out on a kick ass road trip which explores the vastness of the good ol’ US of A along with his buddy Nhan.
+What ensues on that road trip is wild, wacky, cussy and hugely rappy, filled with a bevy of colorful and memorable characters, played by an ensemble of three.

 There are so many reasons why director Jaime Castañeda wanted to work on this piece.
 He was very familiar with Nguyen’s work in New York from Nguyen’s company Vampire Cowboys, and other critically acclaimed plays such as “She Kills Monsters.”
 Like Nguyen, Castañeda is a first-generation immigrant, whose parents were both born in Mexico.
 And Castañeda also found his way into the play through its unique anachronistic soundtrack, a piece that is set four years prior to the landmark rap song “Rappers Delight,” a song widely credited as the first song in the genre.